 - (a) Represents depreciation and amortization expense included in SG&A. - (b) Represents non-cash share-based compensation expense included in SG&A. - (c) Represents new store marketing allowance of \$1,000 for each store added to our distribution network, as well as the non-capitalized freight costs associated with Freshpet Fridge replacements.
-The expense enhances the overall marketing spend to support our growing distribution network. - (d) Represents fees associated with a secondary public offering of our common stock and expenses related to the preparation and filing of a shelf registration statement. - (e) Represents charges associated within our former Chief Executive Officer's separation agreement, as well as changes in estimates associated with leadership transition costs. - (f) Represents fees associated with two securities lawsuits.
+The expense enhances the overall marketing spend to support our growing distribution network. - (d) Represents fees associated with secondary public offerings of our common stock. - (e) Represents charges associated with our former Chief Executive Officer's separation agreement, as well as changes in estimates associated with leadership transition costs. - (f) Represents fees associated with two securities lawsuits.